-If you intend to work as a Nurse in Canada, you might be curious to know the best Province with great opportunities for Nurses.
-This article will help you decide which Province you should seek employment for as a Nurse.
+If you intend to work as a nurse in Canada, you might be curious to know which province has the best opportunities for nurses.

 What is the Best Province to work as a Nurse in Canada

 Generally, Nurses enjoy attractive salaries and other benefits in most Canadian provinces.
-However, the following Provinces are the best Provinces to work as a Nurse in Canada.
+However, the following provinces are the best provinces in Canada to work as a nurse.

 1. Nova Scotia